Logo

 Humza Yousaf voted in favour of the Gender Recognition Reform Bill.

-Additionally, Humza Yousaf has vowed to secure the rights of LGBT community in a written constitution if Scotland gains independence.
+Additionally, Humza Yousaf has vowed to secure the rights of the LGBT community in a written constitution if Scotland gains independence.

 Humza Yousaf was married to former SNP worker Gail Lythgoe from 2010 to 2016.